Meeco/cryppo-js/README.md

 - `npm install`
 - `npm start`

-Will run the project in `demo/` using parcel.
-Visit [http://localhost:1234](http://localhost:1234) to show.
+Will run the project in `demo/` using Vite.
+Visit [http://localhost:5173](http://localhost:5173) to show.

 ## Encrypting Data (Symmetric Key Encryption)